Chat with us, powered by LiveChat

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-If you are looking for a job in Australia, the prospective employer will in most circumstances ask you to carry out a police check when performing a background check on you.
-Police checks offer insight into an applicant's criminal past, which can affect your chances of employment, depending on the role's requirements.
-This article delves into the practical details of how employers assess police checks.
+If you are looking for a job in Australia, the prospective employer will in most circumstances ask you to carry out a Nationally Coordinated Criminal History Check when performing a background check on you.
+Nationally Coordinated Criminal History Checks offer insight into an applicant's criminal past, which can affect your chances of employment, depending on the role's requirements.
+This article delves into the practical details of how employers assess nationally coordinated criminal history checks.

-To get started, the reason employers typically require a police check will be explored.
+To get started, the reason employers typically require a Nationally Coordinated Criminal History Check will be explored.

 For any organisation to thrive, it must consistently deliver value to customers and shareholders.
 Companies accomplish this by offering a product or service of value to the public.
 Employees are at the heart of this value creation process, and that is why employers are keen on attracting potential employees that will add maximum value to the organisation.
 This means employees must fulfil all technical competencies.